MichaelHanJ/EE285-Team-Calexy/README.md

 First, you need to download classifiers from Google Drive.
 The link is [here](https://drive.google.com/open?id=1Xyiy4zUyp5nzIP3Co3DVE2ul9R-x2wY9).
 Or you can run the following codes to download the classifiers:
 ```
 gdrive_download 1q60trqT_4eR0KcC66mNPfACyPdoJ2fCo classifier_race.pt

 gdrive_download 10oYM5kqQ3dCoLPb5Pp8omTG6HJA9o_x6 classifier_gender.pt

 gdrive_download 1UzkHDHV66N5Gi7IeXjAHkFEnCrKcQ4HT classifier_age_balance_optimal.pt

 ```
-Then, you need to open `whole_process.ipynb` and run each cell one by one.
+Then, you need to open `whole_process.ipynb` on Jupyter Notebook and run each cell one by one.
 For the last cell, you need to change the name of the test image as follows:
 ```
 whole_process("test_1.JPEG") # type in the name of image
 ```